nuxt/http/docs/guide/readme.md

 See [http's options](/api/#options).

 ::: warning
-Note that this module does not currently support IE 11.
+Note that this module does not currently support IE 11 because of using [ky](https://github.com/sindresorhus/ky) ([open issue](https://github.com/nuxt/http/issues/126))
 :::